Don't pre judge 9 holes !

 Nice grounds, nice concrete t-pads, nice baskets.

-Cons: Train gave me a heat attack when she blew, glad buddy knew CPR.
+Cons: Train gave me a heat attack when she blew, glad my buddy knew CPR.

 Several parking spots, drive around and look for hole #1